Never Give Up Stories

 "Colonel Sanders had the construction of a new road put him out of business in 1967.
 He went to over 1,000 places trying to sell his chicken recipe before he found a buyer interested in his 11 herbs and spices.
 Seven years later, at the age of 75, Colonel Sanders sold his fried chicken company for a finger-lickin' $15 million!"

--- from A Cup of Chicken Soup for the Soul by Jack Canfield and Mark V. Hansen
+-- A failure to success story from A Cup of Chicken Soup for the Soul by Jack Canfield and Mark V. Hansen

 Inspirational Stories Remind Us to Never Give Up